jphalimi/PythonForMIC/Doc/extending/newtypes.rst

 Note that this list does not place any restrictions on the values of the attributes, when the values are computed, or how relevant data is stored.

-When :c:func:`PyType_Ready` is called, it uses three tables referenced by the type object to create :term:`descriptor`\s which are placed in the dictionary of the type object.
+When :cfunc:`PyType_Ready` is called, it uses three tables referenced by the type object to create :term:`descriptor`\s which are placed in the dictionary of the type object.
 Each descriptor controls access to one attribute of the instance object.
 Each of the tables is optional; if all three are *NULL*, instances of